Nursing Interventions for Acute Pain Management

 Prevalence of Acute Pain

-Acute pain is a major problem for hospitalized patients and has been identified as a priority in the provision of quality and effective care.
-In addition, pain management has been identified by the Quality and Safety Education for Nurses (QSEN) project for nurses as a core competency under Patient-Centered Care [28].
-This is important because if not properly treated, pain can cause anxiety, depression, reduced healing, fatigue, non-compliance with treatment, and longer hospital stays [12, 20].
-Pain is also costly in other ways: causing decreased productivity, income, and quality of life [11].
+Acute pain is a significant problem for hospitalized patients and has been identified as a priority in providing quality and effective care.
+In addition, pain management has been recognized by the Quality and Safety Education for Nurses (QSEN) project for nurses as a core competency under Patient-Centered Care (28).
+This is important because if not properly treated, pain can cause anxiety, depression, reduced healing, fatigue, non-compliance with treatment, and more extended hospital stays 912).
+Pain is also costly in other ways, such as causing decreased productivity, income, and quality of life (11).

 Despite knowing the potential consequences of poor pain relief and having multiple modalities available as nursing interventions for acute pain, many patients are still inadequately managed for pain during hospitalization.